fauna5/hive-gateway-playground/README.md

 ```

 ## The problem
 The request takes 20s to complete.
-During that time the schema is refreshed.
+During that time the schema is refreshed as gateway conf is `pollingInterval: 5_000`.
 Refreshing the schema disposes of the request and causes an error.

 This only happens if:
 * The schema refreshes during a live request